Take a coastal drive and discover remote beaches and the expansive protected wetlands of Myall Lakes National Park.

 Bulahdelah is a country town on the banks of the Myall River near its junction with the Crawford River, named from an Aboriginal word thought to mean "the meeting of the waters".
 The town is the gateway to the major attractions of Myall Lakes National Park, Bombah Broadwater, Myall River, Bulahdelah Mountain, The Grandis and Bulahdelah Court House.

-4. Bulahdelah Mountain Aboriginal Place: Bulahdelah Mountain is an Aboriginal Place with cultural, spiritual and historical significance to the Worimi people of the Barrington Coast.
+3. Bulahdelah Mountain Aboriginal Place: This place has cultural, spiritual and historical significance to the Worimi people of the Barrington Coast.
 It includes walking tracks and lookouts to respectfully explore and enjoy, including traditional tree carvings, a cultural space with seating and fire-pit, and visitor facilities.
+There are several tracks to explore:

 Instagram: For the curious